 Interns in Industry

-Interns in Industry is a free internship program that runs between July and September.
-The program provides an opportunity for businesses to connect with and utilise the skills, insights and dedication of talented established and final year undergraduate and postgraduate students from Deakin Business School.
+This free program runs between July and September and provides reciprocal benefits for both students and businesses to have the opportunity to connect with and utilise skills, insights and the dedication of final year undergraduate and postgraduate students from Deakin Business School.

-- Information systems
+- Information Systems

-- Marketing and event management
+- Marketing and Event Management

-- Real estate and property
+- Real Estate and Property

-- Banking and finance
+- Recruitment and

 To be eligible to participate, the business/organisation must meet the following criteria:

-- Must be a registered business.
+- Must be a registered business

-- A successful OHS assessment.
+- A successful OHS Assessment

 *Exceptions may be made at the discretion of Deakin Business School.